T. D. Mischke: Broadcasting career

 On January 3, 2006, the Mischke Broadcast returned from the Christmas hiatus to a new timeslot and an altered format.
 The new hours, a late drive-time shift of 5:30 p.m. to 7:30 p.m., Monday through Friday, prompted the new format, the station banning many of the trademark Mischke bits including his prank 411 calls and the pockets of dead air that would occasionally fill large portions of his show.
 Mischke, in announcing the change, said, "the Mischke Broadcast, as you know it, is finished," though he assured listeners the move was a positive one for both him and KSTP.

 Mischke released his second CD, "That Kind of Day" on December 4, 2008.

 Mischke was abruptly fired by KSTP on December 5, 2008 for making a phone call on the air without first getting the recipient's permission, an FCC violation Mischke said he'd made before.

 Mischke hosted a daily webcast for the weekly Twin Cities alternative newspaper City Pages.
 The show, entitled In the Stream, premiered on March 4, 2009.
 Mischke ended the webcast on February 4, 2010, but continued his weekly column for City Pages.

 Mischke started a new radio show on May 10, 2010 10pm-Midnight, Mon-Thurs on WCCO 830 on the AM dial.
 On August 1, 2013, Mischke did his final radio show at WCCO.

+Soon after, Mischke launched a new podcast entitled "The Mischke Roadshow."
+In 2023 he told the Star Tribune:"I created a road show, looking all over the United States for eccentrics and iconoclasts.
+Remember I said I was sort of a misfit?
+I wanted to find other misfits.
+People seeing life differently, living life differently.
+Having experiences wildly different than the average person."

+In 2024, Mischke published his first book "Winter's Song: A Hymn To The North" Also in March 2024, the documentary "The Phantom Caller of the Twin Cities" by host/producer Kyle Shiely was published by KFAI.